lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/beegfs.md

 marie@login$ beegfs-df -p /beegfs/global0
 ```

-The `-p` parameter needs to be the mountpoint of the file system and is mandatory.
+The `-p` parameter needs to be the mountpoint of the filesystem and is mandatory.

 List storage and inode capacity, reachability and consistency information of each storage target.